 Never heard of Trier?
 You probably are not alone.
 I have to admit, I wasn’t too familiar with it myself (if at all) before I started researching a trip to Germany.
 Despite that, it ended up being one of the highlights of my trip –possibly because it feels a lot more Italian than German.
 Which brings me to my favorite things about Trier:

-5. Trier Cathedral, also known as the Dom St. Peter.
-The oldest church in Germany, the cathedral dates back to the year 326 (Emperor Constantine’s time).
+Also known as the Dom St. Peter and the oldest church in Germany, the cathedral dates back to the year 326 (Emperor Constantine’s time).
 Combining Romanesque, Gothic and Baroque elements, it has an interesting interior, but the cathedral’s treasury is really the highlight.
 The treasury displays some of the oldest religious relics in Europe, many of which are said to have been brought to Trier in the 4th century by the Empress Helena.
 For me, the most impressive were the Portable Altar of St. Andrew, which enshrines the sole of St. Andrew the Apostle’s sandal and a series of medieval books covered in gold and jewels.

 Have you been to Trier?
 What were your highlights?